greengerong/Prerender_asp_mvc/README.md

 		token="[YOURTOKEN]">
 	</prerender>

-*you can add following additional attributes to override or add to the custom settings (see PrerenderModule.cs):
+4:you can add following additional attributes to the prerender section to override or add to the custom settings (see PrerenderModule.cs):

   - prerenderServiceUrl
   - stripApplicationNameFromRequestUrl
   - whitelist
   - blacklist
   - extensionsToIgnore
   - crawlerUserAgents

-4:Creata a new class called PreApplicationStartCode in the App_Start folder:
+5:Creata a new class called PreApplicationStartCode in the App_Start folder:

     using System;
     using System.Collections.Generic;